toaderflorin/blog/content/blog/2024-03-08-performance/index.md

 |  4 |    TABLE ACCESS FULL| PRODUCTS    |  27 |   432 |   2   (0)| 00:00:01 |
 ------------------------------------------------------------------------------
 ```
-What happens here is;
+What happens here is:

 1. The engine doesn't an inner join between the categories and products using the hash join algorithm.
 2. It sorts the output of this join, and selects only some columns.

 While a hash join can be quite performant, the sort is costly.
 Also, keep in mind that the execution plan you are getting depends both on what indexes you have in the databases, as well as the ORM.
-And yes, ORM performance does matter, however.
+And yes, ORM performance does matter.

 Here is an interesting graph comparing the performance of different ORMs available for Node.js.

 <img src="performance.png" class="img" loading="lazy" />